 Understanding the VA Refinance Loan Process

-Individuals who serve America in the military may find they are eligible for a VA Refinance Loan to help reduce their interest rates and monthly payments.
-The loan may be used to refinance a VA loan they already have.
-When one chooses to obtain a loan of this type, no credit underwriting is required.
-In addition, the entire balance of the loan being rewritten may be included in the VA loan, including closing costs and a maximum of two discount points.
+Individuals who served in the military are eligible for a VA Refinance Loan to help reduce their interest rates and monthly payments.
+The loan may be used to refinance an existing VA loan they already have; there is no additional underwriting requirement.
+The entire balance of the loan including the closing costs and a maximum of two discount points are all rolled into the new loan amount.
 Refinancing from a current VA loan to another VA loan is called the Interest Rate Reduction Refinance Loan or IRRRL.

-Many individuals worry that they will not be able to negotiate the loan terms, as can be done with most refinance mortgage loans.
+Many individuals worry that they will not be able to negotiate the loan terms, as can be done with most conventional refinance mortgage loans.
 This is not the case.
 The interest rate may be negotiated, although all requesting a VA loan are required to pay the VA funding fee.
-The only exception to this is veterans who are exempt on account of receipt of compensation, but this funding fee can be rolled into the loan or paid up front, allowing for flexibility for service members.
-In addition, the current or former service member, or the spouse or child of a service member on active duty, must certify that they will be living in the property.
-No appraisal is needed for this type of refinance loan, and the borrower cannot obtain additional cash from the loan.
+The only exception is veterans who are exempt per their disability as stated on their COE.
+The funding fee can be rolled into the loan or paid up front, allowing for flexibility for service members.
+No appraisal is needed for this type of refinance loan, and the borrower cannot obtain additional cash from the loan at closing.

 Applying For The Loan

-To apply for this type of loan, the property to be refinanced must already have a VA loan.
-No Certificate of Eligibility will be required since it was already produced when the original loan was obtained.
+To apply for a VA loan, the property to be refinanced must already have an existing VA loan.
+If you already have your Certificate of Eligibility (COE) take it to the lender to show your prior entitlement.
+If you don’t have your original COE, ask the lender to get your COE electronically through the VA Home Portal program.
 For those who have a second mortgage, an additional step will need to be taken.
 The second mortgage holder has to agree that they will subordinate that lien to ensure the VA loan functions as the first mortgage.
 This mortgage cannot be paid with the refinance loan.
 Borrowers need to shop around to ensure they obtain the best rates and terms, as they do vary by financial institution.

 Consider a VA Refinance Loan if you are a veteran who meets the eligibility requirements.
 Doing so may allow you to reduce your monthly payment while saving on interest over the life of the loan.
 You have honorably served your country, and this is one way you can receive thanks for doing so.
 It’s definitely an option to consider when you wish to remain in your home and save money while doing so.

-For additional information, please contact our Home Loan Specialists at 281-860-2533 x 106 or use the tools in this website.
+For additional information, please contact our VA Loan Specialists at 281-860-2533 or use the tools on this website.